-The table above provides a breakdown of net housing completions by settlement since the commencement of the Plan in 2012.
+The table above shows the housing delivery across the Settlement Hierarchy within Ryedale District (outside of the National Park) since the start of the Plan Period 1st April 2012.
+The table provides a breakdown of net housing completions by settlement since the commencement of the Plan in 2012.
 This has been added to year on year and is based on the revised District Figure.